KyleMcMaster/FSharpLunchNLearn/README.md

 ### 1 - Initialize new F# Web App using ASP.NET Core

+Create this to show resemblance to minimal APIs

 ```bash
 dotnet new web -lang F# -o FSharpWebApp
 ```

+Add Falco dependencies and dive in!

+- Program.fs
+- Simple Index Page
+- Setup Entity Framework and seed Sqlite DB
+- More complex Contributors Page with create endpoint

+## Future takeaways and next steps

+- Type Unions with Entity Framework
+- Donald
+- F# with bare metal ASP.NET Core
+- F# with Azure Functions 👀

 ## Resources